Testing Correlation in Graphs by Counting Bounded Degree Motifs: Introduction

 A richer motif family captures more graph properties and can strengthen the effectiveness of the test at a higher computational cost.
-Our motif-counting estimator has a computational cost at most $O(n^{\en(\maM)})$, where $\en(\maM)\triangleq\max_{\sfM\in \maM}\en(\sfM)$ is the maximum number of edges among motifs in the family $\maM$.
-Our theory requires $\en(\maM)\ge f(0.05)$ for some function $f$ to achieve a prescribed error probability $0.05$; see Sections~\ref{sec:general-motif} and~\ref{sec:bd-sub-count} for further details.
+Our motif-counting statistic has a computational cost at most $O(n^{\en(\maM)})$, where $\en(\maM)\triangleq\max_{\sfM\in \maM}\en(\sfM)$ is the maximum number of edges among motifs in the family $\maM$.
+Our theory requires $\en(\maM)\ge f(0.05)$ for some function $f$ to achieve a prescribed error probability $0.05$; see Sections~\ref{sec:general-motif},~\ref{sec:bd-sub-count} and~\ref{sec:refined-results} for further details.
 This setting illustrates a fundamental trade-off between statistical accuracy and computational efficiency: as $\en(\maM)\to\infty$, the sum of Type I and Type II errors vanishes, but at the expense of an increasing runtime of $O(n^{\en(\maM)})$.

-The previous work~\cite{mao2024testing} adopts the motif counting estimator with the tree motifs and showed that detection is possible when the correlation coefficient is beyond some constant under the \ER random graph model.
-The effectiveness of tree counting estimators relies significantly on the tree-like substructures inherent in the graph model.
-As a result, such estimators may become less effective for graph models or datasets that lack a tree-like structure, raising the natural question of whether we can count more general motifs.
-In this paper, we consider a bounded degree motifs that are commonly observed in practice.
-Let $\maM(N_\sfe,d)$ denote the set of all connected bounded degree motifs with $N_\sfe$ edges and maximal degree bounded by $d$.
+The previous work~\cite{mao2024testing} adopted the motif counting statistic with the tree motifs and showed that detection is possible when the correlation coefficient is beyond some constant under the \ER random graph model.
+The effectiveness of tree counting statistics relies significantly on the tree-like substructures inherent in the graph model.
+As a result, such statistics may become less effective for graph models or datasets that lack a tree-like structure, raising the natural question of whether we can count more general motifs.
+In this paper, we consider bounded degree motifs that are commonly observed in practice.
+Let $\maM(N_\sfe,d)$ denote the set of all connected bounded degree motifs with $N_\sfe$ edges and maximum degree bounded by $d$.
 For example,

-While the bounded degree counting estimator $\maT_{\maM(N_\sfe,d)}$ remains valid for detection, we will consider a subset of bounded degree motifs $\maM(N_\sfv,N_\sfe,d)\subseteq \maM(N_\sfe,d)$ that are more simplified and easier to analyze.
-See Section~\ref{sec:bd-sub-count} for further details on $\maT_{\maM(N_\sfv,N_\sfe,d)}$ and $\maT_{\maM(N_\sfe,d)}$.
-Indeed, our approach unifies and generalizes several existing motif counting methods: \cite{barak2019nearly} count balanced graphs, \cite{mao2024testing} count trees, and \cite{jin2025counting} count cycles.
+While the bounded degree counting test statistic $\maT_{\maM(N_\sfe,d)}$ remains valid for detection, we will consider two subsets of bounded degree motifs $\maM(N_\sfv,N_\sfe,d),\overline{\maM}(N_\sfv,N_\sfe,d)\subseteq \maM(N_\sfe,d)$ that are more simplified and easier to analyze.
+See Sections~\ref{sec:bd-sub-count} and~\ref{sec:refined-results} for further details.
+Indeed, our approach unifies and generalizes several existing motif counting methods: \cite{barak2019nearly} counted balanced graphs, \cite{mao2024testing} counted trees, and \cite{jin2025counting} counted cycles.
 By counting all bounded degree motifs, our statistic subsumes these as special cases and captures a richer range of structural correlations.